 - Field totals (optional).

-- Conditional formatting (optional).
+- Conditional layout (optional).

 Create a cube view by adding it.
 Specify a cube view ID and optionally a group.
 Subsequently, you can specify the view's appearance: